InnovaPolitica/Pawah-tech-for-human-rights/CONTRIBUTING.md

 * [How to report bugs](#how-to-report-bugs)
 * [Communication channels](#communication-channels)

-## Participation guidelines
+# Our vision

+We are working aside human right defenders to build a tool that can capture reliable and authentic proofs of human rights violations and strengthen plausible denial to help activists in transitional justice.

+# Why we need contribution

+Our tool is designed to help a broad community.
+Therefore, we need the contribution of everybody to make it stronger.
+Either if you are a potential user, a coder, a crypto enthusiast, a lawyer, a journalist, a citizen, or just someone that felt curious about the project, your help will be important for us.

+We are an open organization committed with the defense of human rights and free speech in Latin America.
+If you want to know more about us, read the README file or visit us in our webpage www.asuntosdelsur.org.

+# Our Code of Conduct

+Oh yeah, we have one.
 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [EMAIL].

-## What we're working on

-This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.

-> Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.

-## How to submit changes
+# What is ahead

+We have created a very detailed RoadMap so you can know where we are at.
+Actually, it is possible we got lost, that is why we need your help to get there.
 Explain how you want contributors to propose changes.
 For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).

 > Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!